Troop 1607

 The annual registration cost for Scouting America is $154.
 Unlike many units, Troop 1607 doesn't charge any membership fees of its own.
 Our outings are run at-cost and you only pay for what you attend.

-We have a large library of camping equipment that is available for members' personal use outside of Scouting.
+We have a large library of camping equipment that is available for members' use inside and outside of Scouting.
 New members only need a few basic camping items of their own to get started.

 The troop pays for all patches and awards the scouts earn.
 We provide each scout all the patches and their neckerchief on joining, and also run a hand-me-down uniform program.